bytebutcher/decoder-plus-plus/README.md

   -?, --help            show this help message and exit -f FILE, --file FILE  specifies the input-file
-  -i, --interactive     drops into an interactive python shell -e ENCODE, --encode ENCODE
+  -i, --interactive     drops into an interactive python shell --new-instance        opens new instance instead of new tab in already
+                        running instance.
+  -e ENCODE, --encode ENCODE
                         encodes the input using the specified codec(s).
   -d DECODE, --decode DECODE